Talks on the ‘Internet of Things’ from Cambridge Consultants and Neul, 2014

 by Stephen Hewitt

-On Thursday evening 11 September 2014 at Makespace in Mill Lane about a dozen people heard two talks on the "internet of things" which I gathered means connecting everyday objects not so much to the internet as to the computer systems of large corporations.
+On Thursday evening, 11 September 2014 at Makespace in Mill Lane in Cambridge about a dozen people heard two talks on the ‘Internet of Things’ which I gathered means connecting everyday objects not so much to the internet as to the computer systems of large corporations.
 The speakers were from Cambridge companies developing the technology.

 Tim Murdoch of Cambridge Consultants spoke first, brandishing a disc about 2" in diameter.
 This, he told us, contained sensors such as accelerometers and temperature sensors and could connect to the internet via Bluetooth.
 If it were stuck to the windscreen of your car, then by vibrations it would be possible to detect whether the car is petrol or diesel, what gear it is in, and how well you are driving, including whether you clip the kerb on a corner.
 Radiating a kind of evangelical enthusiasm, Murdoch envisaged a world where a motor insurance company would require you to use such a device.
 Previously he has worked on something called M-PESA which now moves 43% of the gross GDP of Kenya on mobile telephones.